Frisbie v. Collins: Facts of the Case

 Shirley Collins filed a Habeas corpus case in a United States District Court seeking release from a Michigan state prison where he was serving a life sentence for murder.
 He was forcibly taken to Michigan to stand trial.
 Collins sought to nullify his conviction under these circumstances, claiming that trial and conviction under such circumstances is in violation of the Fourteenth Amendment to the United States Constitution and the Federal Kidnapping Act.

 Lower Court Decisions

 The District Court denied the writ of Habeas corpus without a hearing on the ground that the state court has power to try a defendant, "regardless of how presence was procured."
 The Court of Appeals reversed and remanded the decision of the lower court, with one judge dissenting.
-It held that the Federal Kidnaping Act had changed the rule that a state could constitutionally try and convict a defendant who had been forcibly brought to its jurisdiction.
+It held that the Federal Kidnapping Act had changed the rule that a state could constitutionally try and convict a defendant who had been forcibly brought to its jurisdiction.